codex-storage/codex-testnet-starter/SETUP_HOME.md

 >      - prover
 > ```
 > 📢 The Codex docker container will automatically find the public IP and use it.
 You can override this behavior by removing `NAT_PUBLIC_IP_AUTO` and setting `CODEX_NAT` manually.
 > 📢 When running in a container, option `--eth-private-key` can't be set to a key file outside of your container.
-To solve this, set the environment variable `PRIV_KEY` to the content of your private key file.
+To solve this, set the environment variable `ETH_PRIVATE_KEY` to the content of your private key file.
 Scripting inside the docker container will automatically write this to a file in the container, set the correct permissions, and pass it to Codex.

 > 📢 Are you using Windows, and the "/" characters in the listen-addrs are giving you trouble?
 > In some shells, Windows will interpret "/" character as refering to "C:/" or the current working directory.